Functions

 The in

 argument requires a relative time expressed in seconds.
-The scheduled stack will execute after the number of seconds specified.
+The scheduled journey will execute after the number of seconds specified.

 The at

 argument requires an exact date, in a datetime format.
 This date can be expressed using one of our expressions.
-The scheduled stack will execute at the date and time that has been defined.
+The scheduled journey will execute at the date and time that has been defined.

-If you wanted to schedule a stack exactly two days from now you could do:
+If you wanted to schedule a journey exactly two days from now you could do:

-Or if you wanted to schedule a stack to run at 9am, the next monday after a certain date you could do:
+Or if you wanted to schedule a journey to run at 9am, the next monday after a certain date you could do:

 base_date = date(2023, 2, 08))

-A stack that was previously scheduled can also be canceled, using our cancel_scheduled_stacks
+A journey that was previously scheduled can also be canceled, using our cancel_scheduled_stacks

 function: